-The Board and Lead Administrator will discuss all both hiring and firing.
-It is imperative that the Lead Administrator and board both agree that their staff buys into the philosophy and execution of our educational approach.
-Submitted resumes are reviewed by the administrative staff and the Board.
+The Board, Lead Administrator, and management company will discuss and agree to the board procedures for both hiring and firing.
+Submitted resumes are reviewed by the administrative staff, the TLS management company, and the Board.
 The Lead Administrator will make final hiring recommendations to the Board in accordance with terms of the charter.

 Panel interviews will be conducted with attention to specific responses regarding teaching diverse and socioeconomically disadvantaged populations.

 Candidates will be required to teach a sample lesson or provide video of instruction during the interview process.
 Complete reference checks will be done for each employee before hiring.
 The criminal background check policy shall follow the criminal background check policy of the Local Education Agency.